Walts DIY is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you.

 Metal Lathe vs. Mini Metal Lathe

 Most people confuse these two categories of lathes, and we will try to help you understand the distinction between the two.
 Metal lathes are primarily designed to help with metalworking and some more rigid composites.
 We can term metal lathe as an umbrella term for different kinds of lathes used for metalworking.
-There are many types within the umbrella within the umbrella, including center lathes, gang-tool lathes, turret lathes, and more.
+There are many types within the umbrella, including center lathes, gang-tool lathes, turret lathes, and more.

 Benefits of Investing In a Mini Metal Lathe